Set up the Magento file system owner

 Follow the prompts on your screen to create a password for the user.

 root privileges on your Magento server, you can use another local user account.
-Make sure the user has a strong password and continue with Put the Magento file system owner in the web server group.
+Confirm that the user has a strong password and continue with Put the Magento file system owner in the web server group.

 For example, to create a user named